YSU Student Organization Policies

 3. Students are designated as voting members of most administrative boards and advisory committees and standing committees of the Academic Senate.

-4. Student Government comprises two branches, the executive and legislative, and is primarily responsible for conducting all student elections; enforcing Student Government rules, regulations, and legislative actions; nominating students to serve on University-wide committees; and budgeting and administering funds allocated to it.
+4. Student Government comprises two branches, the executive and legislative.
+Student Government is primarily responsible for conducting all student elections; enforcing Student Government rules, regulations, and legislative actions; nominating students to serve on University-wide committees; and budgeting and administering funds allocated to it.
 The Student Government Constitution and Bylaws and Financial Path provide the structure and procedures for the implementation of its responsibilities.

 Section A. Provisional Registration

-1. Groups wishing to become registered student organizations may be granted provisional registration for a period not to exceed thirty (30) days.
+1. Groups wishing to become registered student organizations may be granted provisional registration for a period not to exceed one semester.
 Provisional registration is granted for groups with: an incomplete Constitution; less than five members; no advisor.
 Provisional registration shall only permit the student organization to use University facilities for a maximum of three (3) organizational meetings.
+Provisional Status is reserved for organizations that are reregistering.
+Groups seeking first time registration are not permitted provisional status but may be eligible for the three (3) organization meetings for recruitment or creation of application materials.

 • A statement of name and purpose of the proposed organization; and